There’s been a lot of buzz around the Ethereum Merge – the mainnet merging with the Beacon Chain; the move to the Proof-of-stake consensus mechanism.

 Until some time back, the Ethereum mainnet network operated on the Proof-of-Work consensus method.
 Under this mechanism, the miners solve complex cryptographic equations to receive rewards depending on the amount of computational power and resources expended.
 On the flip side, the PoS consensus mechanism requires validators to stake Ether.
 It obviates the need for mining which uses an enormous amount of electricity, as in the PoW mechanism.

 In the PoS mechanism, when a participant validates a transaction, other nodes in the network confirm it.
-The validator receives a reward as Ether if the majority of the nodes confirm it and the new block is added.
+If the majority of the nodes confirm it and the new block is added, the validator receives a reward in Ether.
 The amount of reward received is proportional to the amount of Ether staked in the network.

 Benefits of the Ethereum Merge

 While the Ethereum Merge offers various benefits, the most noteworthy is the transitioning of the Ethereum mainnet from Proof-of-work to the Proof-of-Stake consensus method.
 Since PoS does not involve mining processes, it has resulted in cutting down the energy consumption of the Ethereum network by almost 99.95%.
 In addition, it has opened the gateway for improving the core infrastructure of the Ethereum blockchain.